Hormonal Imbalance Is One Of The Major Acne

 uses to drop or raise the heat.

-However, as the thermostat (cells)
+However, as the

-gives instructions to the actual heat mechanism
+temperature, it gives instructions to the actual heat

-desired level.
+the desired level.
 These instructions, or type of

 communication between the cells and the hormones needs